Teskann/razer-waver/README.md

                         many columns and rows your device has, you can create a dummy Polychromatic effect and check how many rows/columns appear in the matrix.
 Underglow should be supported with the correct values.
+If your device name contains whitespaces, don't forget to add quotes around it.
   -o OUTPUT, --output OUTPUT
                         Output file path.
 Default is
                         `~/.config/polychromatic/effects/wave.json`